 - Should I change what I eat or make other lifestyle decisions to improve my prognosis or to better handle the treatment?

 Gather Your Support SystemCancer and other AFFF-related health conditions are not something you want to face alone.
 It is often important for cancer patients to talk to their family and friends about their diagnosis.
 You will likely have people asking you to let them know what they can do to help.
-Take them up on their offers, but be specific with the tasks you need help with.
+Take them up on their offers but be specific with the tasks you need help with.
 For example, if you need a ride to the hospital, ask for one.
 If you need someone to do your grocery shopping for you, ask them to do so.
 Other tasks involved with gathering your support system include:

 - Designate a contact person to update your family and friends on your condition.
 Many people find themselves overwhelmed by texts, emails, and phone calls by those who are concerned about them.
 Reserve your energy for fighting your illness and allow someone else to take control of responding to those messages.